easy quick healing chicken soup

 Instructions

-2. Add the garlic, potatoes, carrots, celery, onions and ginger.
+- Add the bone broth protein supplement (optional), garlic, potatoes, carrots, celery, onions and ginger.
 Cover and let the vegetables cook about 20 minuets (on medium low) as the chicken is cooling.

 Notes